 It’s important to set the right tone for the initial conversation.
 You’ll want to make your intentions clear, say why you’re starting this conversation and show how each of you stands to benefit.

 Daughters and daughters-in-law are usually the prime movers in starting these conversations, says Carolyn Rosenblatt, an elder care attorney in San Rafael, California.

-Consider where the discussion will take place.
-It should be a place where the senior parents feel comfortable, Rosenblatt says.
+The conversation should occur in a place where parents feel comfortable, Rosenblatt says.
 Find a location that signifies comfort and peace and will put them in the right mood — their home, a park, a special restaurant.

-“Ask your elder about IRAs (individual retirement accounts), credit union accounts, bank accounts and insurance policies,” Neiser says.
+“Ask your parents about IRAs (individual retirement accounts), credit union accounts, bank accounts and insurance policies,” Neiser says.

 The mail can be one of your best friends, Neiser says.
-It tells you when bills haven’t been attended to and also gives you clues about the parent’s investments.
+It tells you which bills are coming in and also gives you clues about the parent’s investments.
 Normally, statements for taxes, trading and banking come in the mail.
 Look at those to get an idea of the condition of the senior’s finances.